quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT.txt

 Essays structure
 ================

-    In program, essay is called "fragment" ( of all-essays ), or "exegesis", or "exeg".
+    In program, essay is called "exegesis", or "exeg".

     Essays differ with their purpose: claim, proof, in-English, Model, ...

     Math-category of exeg is called "theorion".
 It can have values: claim, proof, ...
-    Writing-category if exeg is called "aspect".
+    Writing-category of exeg is called "aspect".
 It can have values: English, Latin, Model, ...

     Each essay is indexed with pair of categories: math-category/writing-category.
     For example, claim/English or proof/lite.